hanaa-mohamed/cpprelude/docs/string.md

 from_cstring(const T* str, usize count, AllocatorT&& allocator = AllocatorT());
 ```

-Creates a string from the provided c-string. note: a string created using these functions needs to be disposed
+Creates a string from the provided c-string.

+Note: a string created using these functions needs to be disposed.

 #### literal